MattewEon/php-ApiRest/README.md

  $this->createApiRoute(Rest::GET, '$id', "getById");
  $this->createApiRoute(Rest::GET, 'current', "getCurrent");
  ```
  If possible, the route 'current' will be triggered.
-If it's not, the '$id' route will be triggered.
+If it's not, the '$id' route will be triggered
+ .

 ## 2.3 <a name="2.3"></a> Services

 Services are the next layer called by controllers : They are between Controller
 classes and Repository classes.
-Services are used to get data and make process
+Services are used to get data from `Repository`
-the data.
+classes and make process the data.

+`Service` classes also can call others services to cross data and make
+special process.

 By default, functions associated to Controller's paths are generated :
 - `getAll()`